James Maury: Descendants

 Maury's eldest son, James Maury (1746–1840), was appointed as the United States' first overseas consul.
 Thomas Jefferson petitioned then US President George Washington for his appointment.
 Maury became America's first consul to Liverpool, England, a position which he held from 1790 to 1829.
 He resigned due to Jacksonian politics.

 During this overseas appointment, both he and his nephew Matthew Fontaine Maury (born in 1806) had opportunities to discuss and study the natural philosophy lectures (mainly physics) of Thomas Young, published in 1807.
-"Consul" James Maury's portrait still hangs today in Liverpool Town Hall.
+"Consul" James Maury's portrait still hangs in Liverpool Town Hall.